system76/tech-docs/src/models/oryp6/repairs.md

 ## Replacing the CMOS battery:

 The CMOS battery supplies power to the system's CMOS chip.
-UEFI settings and the comptuer's hardware clock are stored on the CMOS.
+UEFI settings and the computer's hardware clock are stored on the CMOS.
 If your system doesn't boot, you can reset the CMOS to force a low-level hardware reset.
 If your clock is constantly resetting, it's likely your CMOS battery needs replacing.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 10 minutes